anjanaram1/GenomicConsensus/doc/QuiverFAQ.rst

 What is `MapQV` and why is it important?
 ----------------------------------------
-`MapQV` is a single scalar Phred-scaled QV per aligned read, that reflects the mapper's degree of certainty that the read aligned to *this* part of the reference and not some other.
+`MapQV` is a single scalar Phred-scaled QV per aligned read that reflects the mapper's degree of certainty that the read aligned to *this* part of the reference and not some other.
 Unambigously mapped reads will have a high `MapQV` (typically 255), while a read that was